-The Weighted Staffing Standards (WSS) model is reviewed annually by a committee of principals and central office leaders to provide each school with a staffing allocation designed to meet staff to student ratio requirements for Basic Education, Multilingual, and Special Education programs.
+The Weighted Staffing Standards (WSS) model is usually reviewed each year by a committee of principals and central office leaders to provide each school with a staffing allocation designed to meet staff to student ratio requirements for Basic Education, Multilingual, and Special Education programs.
 In addition, the WSS model includes discretionary funding that allows each school to customize their budget to meet their unique needs.
 These discretionary dollars can be used for additional staffing, supplies and services, curriculum, and professional development.

-Details of the WSS model for 2022-23 are included in the 2022-23 Schools' Funding Allocations document ("Purple Book"), available in late February on the Budget Office web page under the "Budget Development" tab.
-After start of the school year in September, these documents will be moved to the "Current Budget" tab.
+Details of the WSS model for 2023-24 are included in the 2023-24 Schools' Funding Allocations document ("Purple Book"), available in late February on the Budget Office web page.